WindingPathInitiative/wpi-hub/docs/office.md

 __Content__: `{ status: 400, message: 'Office is not an assistant' }`

 ## `GET /v1/office/verify/orgunit/{unit}`
-_Internal endpoint only_.
 Verifies the user has a given role over an org unit.

 __Params__